deltachat/deltachat-pages/en/help.md

 ## Groups {#groups}

-### What is a group ?
+### What is a group?

 A group is a list of members talking with each other.
 There are no roles in groups: every member has the possibility to add or remove anyone, including the creator.

-Groups can have an avatar and a subject.
+Groups can have an avatar and a name.
 Just like members, those can be set by anyone in the group.
 Every member also has the possibility to set disappearing messages: messages older than the given duration starting from the moment the option is set are automatically deleted by DeltaChat.
 Each member can delete their own message from everyone's device but cannot delete messages of others.

 Because all members have the same rights, it is better to use groups among trusted peers.